streamnative/examples/cloud/README.md

 ## How to get OAuth2 options

-When configuring and using OAuth2, we need to specify the following parameters:
+When configuring and using OAuth2, you need to specify the following parameters:

 - `type`
 - `issuerUrl`